 Children can lose their hearing after they get some illnesses including meningitis, encephalitis, measles, chickenpox and high fevers.
 Head injuries, very loud noises, and some medications can also cause hearing loss.

 Out of every 1 000 children born, there may be two or three who cannot hear properly.
 This prevalence is considerably higher than any other birth defect.

 Because there are no visual indicators, most hearing-impaired children who are not screened at birth are not identified until between 18 months and three years of age, which is well beyond the critical period for healthy speech and language development.

 However, with the help of newborn hearing screening, a hearing-impaired child can be identified and treated early.
 It has been shown by various studies that in such a case the child will most likely develop language, speech and social skills comparable to their normal-hearing peers and thus avoid a lifetime of hearing-loss related disabilities.

 When should I have my child’s hearing tested?

-When should one suspect hearing loss in a child?
+When to suspect hearing loss in a child

-If your child is not achieving these milestones, best to refer to a medical professional to determine whether hearing loss is a factor.
+If your child is not achieving these milestones, it is best to be referred to a medical professional to determine whether hearing loss is a factor.